2sic/2sxc-docs/docs-src/pages/extensions/app-extensions/by-2sxc/google-recaptcha-v3/index.md

     return Ok();
   }
 }
 ```

-### What happens here
+What happens here:

-* The token is validated server-side using the `RecaptchaValidator` service provided by the app extension.
+1. The token is validated server-side using the `RecaptchaValidator` service provided by the app extension.

-* The validator automatically:
+1. The validator automatically:
-  * Calls Google's reCAPTCHA verification API using the secret key configured in the app settings.
+    1. Calls Google's reCAPTCHA verification API using the secret key configured in the app settings.
-  * Checks if the token is valid and not expired.
+    2. Checks if the token is valid and not expired.
-  * Compares the returned score against the configured score threshold.
+    3. Compares the returned score against the configured score threshold.
-  * Requests with scores below the threshold are rejected with an error message.
+    4. Requests with scores below the threshold are rejected with an error message.

-* If validation succeeds, the form data can be processed further (e.g., saving the message).
+1. If validation succeeds, the form data can be processed further (e.g., saving the message).
-* If validation fails, a `BadRequest` response is returned with the error details.
+1. If validation fails, a `BadRequest` response is returned with the error details.

 ---